mickymacirl/rathmackneecastle/README.md

 **Actual:**

 The website behaved as expected, issue with the center of text in the confirm.html page on a larger browser window of 700px.
-Bug listed in the unfixed bug section.
+This issue is listed in the Bugs and Issues section below.

 The website was testing on the following devices, with no resizing issues seen: